Journal

 Read more

-Events / The inaugural Churchill-Attlee Democracy Lecture, to be given by the Rt Hon Theresa May MP
+Events / The inaugural Churchill-Attlee Democracy Lecture, given by the Rt Hon Theresa May MP

-To mark the Hansard Society’s 80th anniversary we are launching the Churchill-Attlee Democracy Lecture in honour of our first members, Winston Churchill and Clement Attlee.
-The inaugural lecture will be given by former Prime Minister the Rt Hon Theresa May MP.
-This is a fundraising event for our 80th Anniversary Appeal.
-Date & location: Tuesday 14 May 2024, 7:00-8:15pm, Westminster (venue to be announced) Tickets: £25
+To mark the Hansard Society’s 80th anniversary, we have launched the Churchill-Attlee Democracy Lecture in honour of our first members, Winston Churchill and Clement Attlee.
+The inaugural lecture was given by former Prime Minister the Rt Hon Theresa May MP.
+All proceeds from ticket sales go to our 80th Anniversary Appeal.
+Date & location: Tuesday 14 May 2024, 7:00-8:30pm Westminster £10 tickets are now available for an online recording of the event.

 Read more